substack/yarnify/README.markdown

 </div>
 ```

-and write some css for your widget, any filename will do.
+and write some css for your widget.

 The class names you pick here will be completely local to your widget so don't
 worry about naming.
+Further, the rules in the css files themselves are
+completely local and are bound explicitly to elements.

 ``` css
 .beep {